karimra/gnmic/docs/advanced/HA.md

 If the leader detects that a target does not have a lock, it triggers the target distribution process:

 * Query all the targets keys from the KV store and calculate each instance load (number of maintained gNMI targets).
+* If the target configuration includes `tags`, the leader selects the instance with the most matching tags (in order).
+If multiple instances have the same matching tags, the one with the lowest load is selected.
-* Select the least loaded instance to handle the target's subscriptions.
+* If the target doesn't have configured tags, the leader simply select the least loaded instance to handle the target's subscriptions.
 * Retrieve the selected instance API address from the local services cache.
 * Send both the target configuration as well as a target activation action to the selected instance.

 When a cluster instance gets assigned a target (target activation):

-* Acquire a key lock for that specific target
+* Acquire a key lock for that specific target.
-* Create the configured gNMI subscriptions.
+* Once the lock is acquired, create the configured gNMI subscriptions.
 * Maintain the target lock for the duration of the gNMI subscription.

-The whole target distribution process is repeated for each target lacking a lock
+The whole target distribution process is repeated for each target missing a lock.

 ### Configuration